 - Introductions to tools for creating and validating born accessible OER (Word to EPUB, DAISY ACE & SMART, EPUBTest)

 Accessible Course Design, Accessible Educational Materials, EPUB Track, Uncategorized

-My role as Senior Director of Digital Accessibility at Red Shelf is to ensure our digital products exceed expectations for our ALL customers and partners.
+My role as Head of Digital Accessibility at Red Shelf is to ensure our digital products exceed expectations for our ALL customers and partners.
 As a key component of our product team, my team supports the implementation of an accessibility-first Software Development Lifecycle (SDLC), as well as accessibility testing procedures, policies, and remediation plans.
 We are also the liaison for campus accessibility offices when they need support for their students.

 Prior to coming to Red Shelf, I spent 20+ years in the Federal Government IT sector (15 of those years at the Department of Defense), coordinating Section 508 compliance and ensuring design consistency and usability for contractor-developed government software and websites.
 I’m also a certified DHS Trusted Tester, a program which enforces a code-inspection based test approach for determining software and website conformance to Section 508 standards.